French Village Ba Na Hills – Essential Travel Tips & Guide

 Fantasy Park

-Adjacent to the French Village is Fantasy Park, the world’s first mountaintop amusement park and the largest indoor entertainment area in Vietnam, spanning 21,000 square meters.
-It features 105 exciting games suitable for both adults and children.
-Visitors can experience thrilling rides like the Century Wheel, Free-Fall Tower, and Adventure Climbing, or enjoy child-friendly activities such as the Mini Explorer, Bumper Cars, and Firefighter games.
+Next to the French Village is Fantasy Park, the world’s first mountaintop amusement park.
+It is also the largest indoor entertainment area in Vietnam, covering 21,000 square meters.
+The park features 105 exciting games for both adults and children.
+You can try thrilling rides like the Century Wheel, Free-Fall Tower, and Adventure Climbing.
+For kids, there are fun activities such as the Mini Explorer, Bumper Cars, and Firefighter games.

 Fantasy Park Bana Hills